Back to blog

 Best for: Teams on tight budgets that need cold email basics without premium pricing.

-Smartlead strips away everything except cold email execution.
+Smartlead delivers many of the same cold email features as Instantly at a lower entry price: unlimited mailboxes, warm-up, and smart sending rotation.
+It strips away everything except execution.
 No CRM, no database, no dialer.
-You bring your own leads and your own copy.
-The platform handles sending, warm-up, and basic analytics.
-For small teams that only need email outreach and already have a lead source, it is the most cost-effective option.
+You bring your own leads and your own copy, and the platform handles sending, warm-up, and basic analytics.
+For a small team that only needs email and already has a lead source, it is the most cost-effective option here.

 4. Lemlist: Personalization with visual elements